Key Takeaways

 Frequently Asked Questions

-How do I know if HOS violations caused my crash?
+How do I know if hours-of-service violations caused my crash?

 You likely cannot know without a professional investigation.
-ELD data and driver logs are not public records.
-An attorney can subpoena these records during litigation or demand them in pre-suit discovery, and the data typically reveals exactly how many hours the driver had been operating before the crash.
+Electronic logging data and driver logs are not public records.
+An attorney can subpoena these records during litigation or demand them in pre-suit discovery, and the data can reveal how many hours the driver had been operating before the crash.

-Can I still have a case if the trucker wasn't cited for HOS violations at the scene?
+Can I still have a case if the trucker wasn't cited for hours-of-service violations at the scene?

-Absolutely.
-Police officers responding to crash scenes rarely conduct full HOS audits.
+Yes.
+Police officers responding to crash scenes rarely conduct full hours-of-service audits.
 They focus on immediate safety, impairment testing, and basic documentation.
-HOS violations are typically discovered later through legal discovery when attorneys obtain and analyze the ELD data, dispatch records, and driver logs.
+Hours-of-service violations are often discovered later through legal discovery when attorneys obtain and analyze the electronic logging data, dispatch records, and driver logs.

 What if the trucking company says the driver was an independent contractor?